Hanover-CS/HC25-Kayla-Pyle-Senior-Project/docs/proposal.md

 ## World Anvil

 **World Anvil** is by far the most popular of options.
-World Anvil offeres slightly different experiences based on whether the user is a game master, author, writer, etc. It organizes information into articles, similar to my idea of entries, without the linking capability.
+World Anvil offers slightly different experiences based on whether the user is a game master, author, writer, etc. It organizes information into articles, similar to my idea of entries, without the linking capability.
 Many feature such as interactive maps, timelines, and more are hidden behind a pay wall.
 A user's world is public to view, and World Anvil has a thriving community of users which offer the ability to look into their worlds and share ideas.
 [1] Although World Anvil is very popular and offers many different features that my project may not, I seek to streamline and have less clutter for my users, offering *fewer* (but free) features that are more sepcialized.
 Additionally, I want the user to be able to share their world with others, but privately without the weight of thousands of users having the ability to see it all.

 ## Campfire